AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 #### Sprint Retrospective

-On the next day after the Sprint Review our Scrum Team usually have the Sprint Retrospective.
+After the Sprint Review our Scrum Team have the Sprint Retrospective.
 This is at most a one-hour meeting for one-week Sprints.
 On the Sprint Retrospective meeting we discuss the questions in the same way as described in the [Scrum Guide](#scrum).

 See [Notes about retrospective](https://docs.google.com/spreadsheets/d/17-9C6O2Z3nYUSz6iaBnfQODPEN3vocRj19LgzYjfdxg/edit#gid=0) for more details on past retrospectives.